nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   names, upon acquiring the keys, they will be printed over the CLI.
 * There are also assertions and logging in place for error handling.

+#### Why it is implemented that way.
+* The `execute` method is essential and unique to every command class so inheritance was used.
+* Every method in the class remains maintainable and has one responsibility this allows easy debugging and refactoring.
+* Logging and assertions helps the team of developers to follow through the command execution.

 ### Obtain Partner University Email